Shrutayudha: The Mace Used in the Battle by Srutayudha

 On the 14th day of battle, the Kamboja army division is being assailed by Arjuna as the latter is attempting to reach the end of Drona's Padmavyuha.
 Rescuing Kritavarma, Srutayudha, from atop his elephant, challenges Arjuna, striking Arjuna with multiple arrows.
 However, Arjuna counters, snapping Srutayudha's bow.
-Filled with wrath, Srutayudha hurls his mace at Krishna, Arjuna's unarmed charioteer.
-As per the conditions described by Varuna, the mace boomerangs back on Srutyudha killing him.
+Filled with wrath at Krishna as Srutayudha was Jarasandha ally, Srutayudha hurls his mace at Krishna who received that mace.
+As per the conditions described by Varuna, the mace boomerangs back on Srutayudha killing him.